oliverbarnes/old-participate-api/README.md

-Ruby port of [LiquidFeedback](http://liquidfeedback.org), the platform used in the Pirate Party's internal, radically democratic decision making and policy drafting.
+Ruby port of [LiquidFeedback](http://liquidfeedback.org), the platform used in the Pirate Party's internal, radically democratic decision making, proposition/initiative development and policy drafting.

 Very early stage.